Requisite Amnesty Program

 Institutional research has shown that students who enroll in courses without the necessary preparation have higher rates of D, F and drop than students who are appropriately prepared.
 Enforcing requisites is a way to ensure that students are only enrolling in courses that they are prepared for.
 For students to make smart decisions about their education, they need clear, consistent information.

 - D/F/DR rates are higher for students who don’t have the course prerequisite; targeted minority students and first generation in college students are more likely to enroll in a course without having the necessary requisites.

 - Overall, 8% of undergraduate course outcomes are D/F/Drop – this represents a large number of seats that do not result in students making progress toward degree.

-What is the Requisite Amnesty Program?Prior to the implementation of the PeopleSoft student information system (aka SIS) in 1999, the enrollment system was not able to enforce course prerequisites.
+What is the Requisite Amnesty Program?Prior to the implementation of the PeopleSoft student information system (aka SIS) in 1999, the enrollment system was not able to enforce course requisites.
 Historically course requisites were listed at the bottom of the course description as free form text (Prereq> ...).
-It was up to instructors to persuade students who enrolled in the course without the proper preparation that they should drop the course.
-The implementation of SIS created the technical ability to enforce prerequisites as well as use enrollment controls to limit who can enroll in a high demand course.
-The technical capacity to do this did not automatically mean that the campus culture or habits changed.
-There was also no requirement that the text included with Prereq> would match what was being enforced by the enrollment system.
+It was up to instructors to persuade students who enrolled in a course without the proper preparation that they should drop.
+The implementation of SIS created the technical ability to enforce requisites as well as to use enrollment controls to limit who can enroll in a high demand course.
+The technical ability did not automatically mean that the campus culture or habits changed.
+There was also no requirement that the text included after Prereq> match what was being enforced by the enrollment system.